davidbien/lexang/README.md

 # lexang
 ### A set of templates that allow generation of a lexicographical analyzer given a set of regular expressions.
 ### Meant to be somewhat of a replacement for the good old unix lex command.
+Note that this project depends on the repository https://github.com/davidbien/dgraph.

 ## Mechanism:
 Currently the regular expression are written in C++ code via overridden global operators declared in a namespace.
 Compilation generates the type structure that describes a given regular expression.
 A set of such regular expressions are converted into an NFA (nondiscrete finite automata) and then this NFA is converted to a DFA (discrete finite automata) and optionally optimized to the smallest possible DFA.